 “You guess?”
 He shakes his head and tuts at me.
 “Guesses are for assholes still fumbling around for their dicks in the dark.
 I want your promises, or nothing.”

 Now it’s my turn to straighten up.
-“Okay then, I will… But you have to do it too.”
+“Okay, I will… But you have to do it, too.”

-There’s a challenge hiding somewhere in my voice and it takes us both by surprise.
+There’s a challenge hiding behind my words and it takes us both by surprise.

 “Done.”
 His next smile is a slow and lazy thing.
 It looks like my cat, Zoya, stretching out in a patch of sunlight.
-“Don’t you worry about that, princess… There’s a whole world beneath the dirt of this city, and I’m planning to rule over every last, fucking square inch of it.”
+“Don’t you worry about that, princess.
+There’s a whole world beneath the dirt of this city, and I’m planning on ruling over every square inch of it.”

 PRE-ORDER AMAZON UK HERE